jkaewprateep/lessonfrom_Introduction_to_Data_Science_in_Python/README.md

   'user_name': 'feest6811',
   'time': '21/Jun/2019:15:45:24 -0700',
   'request': 'POST /incentivize HTTP/1.1'}
-assert one_item in logs(), "Sorry, this item should be in the log results, check your formating"
+assert one_item in logs(), "Sorry, this item should be in the log results, check your formatting"
 ```